 * * * * *

-Anyone who has cut up raw onions for coming knows what is the effect upon the eyes and nose -irritation, which causes violent sneezing and lachrymation.
-Then, if the homśopathic law of cure is true, it ought to be a good remedy for coryza, and so it is; but like every other remedy, it cures its own peculiar and characteristic form of the disease.
+Anyone who has cut up raw onions knows what their effect upon the eyes and nose is -irritation, which causes violent sneezing and lachrymation.
+Then, if the homeopathic law of cure is true, it ought to be a good remedy for coryza, and so it is; but like every other remedy, it cures its own peculiar and characteristic form of the disease.